 Click below to download our free post-interview follow-up email template.

 8. Offer Letter

-When you’ve determined which candidate you want to hire, it’s time to send an offer letter.
+Once you’ve determined which candidate you want to hire, it’s time to send an offer letter.
 Your offer letter should describe in full detail everything you’ve agreed to and a discussion of your company benefits.
-You can create an offer letter and attach it to the email or you can include the offer letter as the text of the email.
+You can create an offer letter and attach it to the email or include the offer letter as the text of the email.

 Click below to download our free offer letter email template.